KungPhoo/ba67-basic/readme.md

 one value must be greater than $ff.

-Pay attention: The color values are 0..15 - instead of the color values ìn `COLOR`, which are 1 based.
+Pay attention: The color values are 0..15 - instead of the color values in `COLOR`, which are 1 based.

 Example:
 ```basic